2.2.7 Provisions and Contingent liabilities

 5. Inventory turnover ratio: Revenue over average Inventory

-6. Trade Receivables turnover ratio: Revenue from operations over average Trade Receivable
+6. Trade Receivables turnover ratio: Revenue other than retail operations over average Trade Receivable

 7. Trade payables turnover ratio: Purchases over average Trade Payable